-What we found during the audit The school should have an annual maintenance regime in place with a registered air conditioning company.
+Air Conditioning Units What we found during the audit The school should have an annual maintenance regime in place with a registered air conditioning company.
 A full record of inspections and maintenance visits should be kept and available for inspection Units should be serviced annually.
-The school must check that units have been cleaned and serviced thoroughly.
-See table
+See table below The school must check that units have been cleaned and serviced thoroughly.